aalopez76/aalopez76.github.io/_projects/code.md

 {% endif %}
 {:/nomarkdown}

-Note that the jupyter notebook supports both light and dark themes.
+Note that the jupyter notebook ONLY supports light theme.